 Facebook has incredible connection capability and functionality for reaching your audience.
 Facebook Stories and Facebook Live enable businesses to reach their audiences in an informal way.
 When businesses use these features effectively, audiences look forward to tuning into the communication and keeping up with those businesses.

 When you’re promoting your senior care community, it’s especially important to make a connection with the prospects you’re engaging—and video can allow you to do that.
 Video has been linked to improved response rates, trust, transparency, and more.

 People are much more likely to purchase a product if they watch an explainer video.
 In senior care, the same principle applies.
 When you give prospective families and residents the option to see inside the community before they tour or hear from a current resident, you’re setting yourself up for success.

-How HumanGood Uses Video to Highlight Its Senior Care Stories
+How HumanGood Uses Video to Highlight Its Senior Living Stories

 HumanGood shares videos on its Facebook and website.
 Videos cover a wide range of topics.
 Some are more fun, while others are more informative.
 Some interesting videos HumanGood has shared include:

 - Lifelong Learning: Will Life be Interesting in Retirement?